Elizabeth Koch (publisher): Early life and education

-Koch is the daughter of American businessman Charles Koch and Liz Koch.
+Koch is the daughter of the American businessman Charles Koch and Liz Koch.
 She has a brother, Chase Koch.
 Koch grew up in Wichita, Kansas, and is a graduate of Wichita Collegiate School.
 She earned a B.A. in English literature from Princeton University and an M.F.A. in creative writing from Syracuse University.

 Career

-Koch has worked in journalism, book editing, and in magazines, including at Opium Magazine.
-She is a cofounder of the Literary Death Match reading series and of Black Balloon Publishing.
-In 2015, she launched the book publishing company Catapult.
+Koch has worked in journalism, book editing, and periodicals, including at Opium Magazine.
+She co-founded the Literary Death Match reading series and Black Balloon Publishing.
 Koch was an executive producer for the films Beasts of No Nation (2015) and Harriet (2019).

+Catapult

+In 2015, Koch and Andy Hunter launched Catapult, a publishing venture that combined book publishing, an online magazine, and writing classes.
+Hunter was publisher and Koch was CEO.

+In 2016, Catapult and Counterpoint Press finalized a merger agreement that included the Counterpoint and Soft Skull Press imprints.
+Publishers Weekly later described the arrangement as bringing Counterpoint and Soft Skull under Catapult.

+Hunter stepped down as publisher of Catapult, Counterpoint, and Soft Skull Press in February 2022.
+In 2023, Catapult announced that it would close its online magazine and writing classes program to focus on book publishing.

+The book-publishing operation continued as Catapult Book Group, whose imprints include Catapult, Counterpoint Press, Soft Skull Press, and Hawthorne Books.

+Nonprofit work

-In 2014, Koch founded Tiny Blue Dot Foundation, a neuroscience research foundation on consciousness and self-perception.
-In 2018, she founded Unlikely Collaborators, a nonprofit focused on self-investigation and helping people understand themselves.
+In 2014, Koch founded Tiny Blue Dot Foundation, a neuroscience research foundation focused on consciousness and self-perception.
+In 2018, she founded Unlikely Collaborators, a nonprofit focused on self-investigation.

-In 2018, Koch underwent MDMA-assisted therapy and subsequently became a donor to the Multidisciplinary Association for Psychedelic Studies.
+In 2018, Koch underwent MDMA-assisted therapy and later became a donor to the Multidisciplinary Association for Psychedelic Studies.

 Personal life

-As of 2023, Koch was married to Jason Kakoyiannis.
+Koch married Jason Kakoyiannis in 2012.
+They divorced in 2023.
 She has stated that she is "apolitical".